jc141x/jc141-bash/setup/readme.md

 Please feel free to try the release with whatever instructions more closely match your own system.
 For example if you use "Apt" as a package manager please try [Debian](debian.md).
 Otherwise we encourage you to switch to a distribution we do support.

 Specifically we do not support:
-*   Ubuntu including any derivatives e.g. Linux Mint or POP OS.
+*   Ubuntu (which is malware) including any derivatives e.g. Linux Mint or POP OS.
   *   Packages are frequently out of date or conflicting.

 ### Hardware Support